Yara Bernette: Music career

-She made her professional musical debut in 1938 with the Orquestra Sinfônica de São Paulo (Municipal Symphony Orchestra of São Paulo).
+She made her professional musical debut in 1938 with the São Paulo Municipal Symphony Orchestra.
 In 1942, with the encouragement of Polish-American classical pianist Arthur Rubinstein and Chilean pianist Claudio Arrau, she made her United States debut at New York's Town Hall.
 Reviews such as these were forthcoming for the blonde-haired performer:

 Yara Bernette, twenty-two year old Brazilian pianist, captured the hearts of music lovers during her recent concert at Town Hall.
 Proclaimed a typical "glamour girl", one reviewer said, however, that it took "only a few brilliant rounds of the classics to realize the girl wasn't making history because of her looks".

 Her first American concert tour also saw her perform in Canada, Puerto Rico, Guatemala, Venezuela, Columbia, and Argentina.
 In the late 1940s she gave an annual concert at Carnegie Hall.
 She dubbed the piano playing of actress Tônia Carrero in the 1952 Brazilian film Appassionata.

 Though American-born, Bernette relinquished her U.S. citizenship in order to perform internationally under the Brazilian flag.
 In 1955 she made her European debut, performing in Paris with the Orchestre de la Société des Concerts du Conservatoire conducted by Heitor Villa-Lobos; she also played in Vienna, Amsterdam and London.
 Between 1957 and 1970 she returned to Europe for recitals and concerts, including solo performances with the Berlin Philharmonic and Philharmoniker Hamburg.
 She also played in the Far East.
 In 1961 she represented Brazil in the Second Inter-American Music Festival in Washington, playing "Variations on a Theme from the Northeast of Brazil for Piano and Orchestra" by Brazilian composer Camargo Guarnieri with the Rochester Symphony Orchestra.
 Guarnieri said in an interview that Bernette's interpretation of his work was "of the first order" and was true to his intentions.
 Bernette appeared as a soloist in the New York Philharmonic's 1965 season.

 Bernette was considered one of Brazil's foremost pianists of the twentieth century.
 She had a chair in the Brazilian Academy of Music and was a member of the American Guild of Musical Artists.